300+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 - Muhammed Ali was born through which US state?

-- Who’s the #1 pound-for-pound boxer on the earth in accordance to The Ring’s prime 10 rankings?
+- Who’s the Number one pound-for-pound boxer on this planet in accordance to The Ring’s prime 10 rankings?

 Answers